TrustMedia-zju/REVEAL/README.md

 ```

 ## License
-This repo is released under the [Apache 2.0 License](https://github.com/EricTan7/Veritas/blob/main/LICENSE).
+This project is released under the Apache-2.0 License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-This repo benefits from [ms-swift](https://github.com/modelscope/ms-swift) and [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench).
+This repo benefits from [ms-swift](https://github.com/modelscope/ms-swift).
 Thanks for their great works!